SequoiaHR/ProjectGreenfield/README.md

 _Developed by Dan Prevoznik_

-The Related Products section displays products with similar characteristics to the currently selected product, as provided by the team's external API.
+The Related Products section contains a list of products, determined internally, that are related to the product currently being viewed.
 ![arrow-functionality](http://g.recordit.co/PJU6hDV5IY.gif)

-Upon clicking the Star icon within each Product Card, a modal is displayed comparing the current product and selected related product's characteristics.
-This allows for easy product comparison.
+Clicking the Star icon on a product card opens a modal window comparing the details of the current page to those of the product that was selected from the list.
+Also, clicking on a product card will navigate to the detail page for the product.
 ![compare-functionality](http://g.recordit.co/Avhh4Hh9Om.gif)

 ### Your Outfit

 _Developed by Dan Prevoznik_

-The Your Outfit section allows users to keep track of their favorite articles of clothing!
-The user has the ability to add items to their persistent Outfit by clicking the Add card.
-They can remove items by clicking the "X" on each card.
+The Your Outfit section contains a list of products which the user has selected to group together as an "outfit".
+The list items persist across page navigation.
 ![add-to-outfit-functionality](http://g.recordit.co/d55Bt6W8Ea.gif)

 <br><br>